KimikaTeorikoa/OptimRotEduc/README.md

 ## About

-These exercises were created by Ph.D.
+These module was created by Ph.D.
 Juan Felipe Huan Lew-Yee, Prof. Xabier Lopez, Prof. Elixabete Rezabal, Prof. Mario Piris, and Prof. Jose M. Mercero for teaching in courses at the Chemistry Faculty of the **Euskal Herriko Unibertsitatea (EHU)** in the Basque Country.